 Excel At Customer Service

 Because Amazon is such a large company, they cannot provide extraordinary one-on-one customer service experiences with every single patron.
 But as a smaller retailer, you can.
-You have the ability to give each and every customer an amazing interaction with a real human.
-These experiences will help turn customers into brand evangelists that feel connected to your company and value your brand.
+You have the ability to give each and every consumer an amazing interaction with a real human at a physical store.
+This kind of shopping experience will help turn customers into brand evangelists that feel connected to your company and value your brand.

-As it pertains to customer service, you want to stay small to foster these unique interactions.
+As it pertains to customer service, you want to stay small to foster these unique interactions that will strengthen brand loyalty.
 Focus on cohesion and connection with your customers by providing personal care and being nice about it.
-Building these relationships will not only benefit your business’s bottom line, but will also help to build your fanbase.
+Building these relationships will not only benefit your business’s bottom line, but will also help to build your fanbase, which in time will dominate in retail sales.

 Ramp Up Revenue

-Amazon has grown their revenue in a substantial way just by implementing a recurring subscription model for products that most may not have thought of.
-Their Subscribe and Save option gives customers a small discount in return for setting up automatic and recurring purchases of certain items.
+Amazon has grown their revenue in a substantial way just by implementing a recurring subscription service model for products that most may not have thought of.
+Their Subscribe and Save option gives the Amazon shopper a small discount in return for setting up automatic and recurring purchases of certain items.

 Related: Top E-Commerce Trends for 2017